 Housing will be in shared, but private, rooms in student residence buildings.
 Within each room, you will have your own bed, closet, and study desk with drawers.
 Each residence includes shared bathrooms.
 The housing is conveniently located within close walking distance of the cafeteria, library and laundry facilities.

 UC Davis reserves the right to change the accommodation location(s).
 Should this be necessary, we will arrange comparable lodging.
-Please note that elevators, air conditioners and other modern conveniences will not be available in all locations.
+Please note that elevators, air conditioners, hot water, and other modern conveniences will not be available in all locations.